Cray-HPE/docs-csm/operations/configure_ntp_on_ncns.md

 1. If the time is out of sync, force a sync of NTP.

-   If Kubernetes or other services are already up, they don't always react well if there is a large time jump.
+   If Kubernetes or other services are already up, they do not always react well if there is a large time jump.
    Ideally, this action should be made as the node is booting.

    ```bash